getbraincloud/examples-unity/AuthenticationOculus/README.md

 2. Under `Requirements > Data Use Checkup`, you will need to submit a **Request to Access Platform Features** certification
     - You will need to submit one for both **User ID** and **User Profile**
-    - Also fill out any others here that is relevant to your app
     - Follow the steps and answer every question truthfully; the more details the better
     - It will take time for the certification to be reviewed and approved
     - Once approved, you will see `Active` next to the Platform Feature